All tuition assistance system questions and help should be directed to your Education Services Office (ESO) or your unit/branch.

 For concurrent use with Chapter 33:

-Our office will only report Chapter 33 tuition and fees once your TA has been deposited into your account.
+Our office will only report Chapter 33 tuition and fees once your TA has been deposited into your account or we receive a voucher(s) to calculate remaining cost.

 North Carolina National Guard Tuition Assistance Program (NC TAP)